 A few buildings were moved from Bayocean to Cape Meares before the spit became an island in November 1952.
 The most famous of them was its schoolhouse, which now resides at 5690 4th Street NW, and serves as a community center (the Pagoda houses, nearly as famous, were the first to be moved off Bayocean).
 The Cape Meares Community Association later added to the building and maintains it.

-Barbara Bennett lived in Cape Meares then, and still does.
-She recalls attending Bayocean School in 7th grade and graduating from 8th grade there in 1945.
+Barbara Bennett lived in Cape Meares during her childhood and most of her adult years until she died in 2019.
+She recalled attending Bayocean School in 7th grade and graduating from 8th grade there in 1945.
 Among her fourteen classmates were her brothers Jerry and Jim Schlegel, Perry Reeder, Ernest Knutson, and the Bennett siblings: Harold, Rosemarie, and James.
-Barbara married James Bennett.
+Barbara later married James Bennett.
 He was interviewed by Rick Dancer for a video called "Oregon Ghost Towns: Bay Ocean, the saddest story of all" before passing away in 2014.
-Barbara writes the "Cape Meares Fencepost" column for the Tillamook Headlight Herald.